 The video to the left that goes along with this article will walk you through a great drill that is perfect for a short warm up pre-round, a practice session, or for individuals who feel hip tightness or lack of mobility might be affecting their game.
 Hip mobility is really why this drill was created, but it has evolved to also be a great simulation of multiple shots you will be hitting on the golf course.
 In this drill you will be placing your feet in 6 different positions that will either simulate a golf shot on the course and/or challenge your hips and body to complete a good golf swing that may be more realistic to what you may encounter on the course.
 Below are the 6 positions and what they simulate.

 – Left foot forward with right foot back: Simulates hitting off a lie in which the ball is above your feet.

 – Right foot forward with left foot back: Simulates hitting of a lie in which the ball is below your feet.

 – Feet internally rotated (toed in): Challenging the rotation of your hips and upper body to maintain a good on plane swing to make contact with the ball.
 This one will challenge your backswing and finish due to decreased hip mobility allowed.

-- Feet Externally rotated (toed out): Same challenge as listed above, however now the hips will be challenged in the opposite positions. (sounds confusing, but you will feel it!!)
+– Feet Externally rotated (toed out): Same challenge as listed above, however now the hips will be challenged in the opposite positions.
+(Sounds confusing, but you will feel it!!)

-- Wide stance: Simulates hitting off of an up-slope in which you will struggle to get your body weight through the ball.
-You will feel how this alters your swing and lower body mechanics as you try to drive off you trail leg.
+– Wide stance: Simulates hitting off of an up-slope in which you will struggle to get your body weight through the ball.
+You will feel how this alters your swing and lower body mechanics as you try to drive off your trail leg.